Pay Policy Statement for 2017-18

 Chief officers do not receive any performance-related pay or bonuses.

 The chief executive has been appointed as the councils’ returning officer.
 In this role he receives additional remuneration, which varies from year to year.
 He may also employ other chief officers to support him in his work.
 Fees payable for district and parish council elections have been agreed by each council.
 Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council.

 Chief officers do not receive essential car user allowances, overtime, on-call or stand-by payments.

-On recruitment of a new strategic director or head of service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 6, though this may be varied if an interim appointment is made.
+On recruitment of a new head of service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 7, though this may be varied if an interim appointment is made.

 On recruitment of a new chief executive, the gross base salary will be determined by the Joint Staff Committee.

 In the event of a chief officer’s post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the councils’ organisational change policy.
 Other than any pension to which they are statutorily entitled, no other payments will be made to chief officers on their ceasing to be employees of the council unless in settlement of any dispute.

 Chief officers’ contributions to the Local Government Pension Scheme (LGPS) are determined by their salary and by the rules of the scheme.
 For those who are members of the LGPS and paying contributions on the whole of their salary, heads of service currently pay 9.9 per cent of their salary into the scheme, while the chief executive pays 11.4 per cent.

 No enhancements will normally be paid to chief officers’ pensions other than in the event of a chief officer being offered early retirement on efficiency grounds, and only then with the approval of the Joint Audit and Governance Committee.